Localizations at infinity and essential spectrum of quantum Hamiltonians: I. General theory: Introduction

 In Section \ref{s:LIF} we prove our main result, Theorem \ref{th:ess}.
 Finally, in Section \ref{s:exloc} we consider three algebras of quantum Hamiltonians, those which seem the most interesting to us.
 The first one $\rv(X)$ is generated by slowly oscillating potentials and is the simplest non trivial algebra of Hamiltonians since it is defined by the property that if $H$ is affiliated to $\rv(X)$ then all its localizations at infinity are free Hamiltonians (i.e.\ functions of the momentum).
 The second one is the algebra associated to a \emph{sparse set} and it is remarkable because the localizations at infinity of the Hamiltonians affiliated to it are two-body Hamiltonians and thus their essential spectrum has a quite interesting structure.
 The third one is, of course, the $N$-body algebra, or rather a more general and geometrically natural algebra that we call \emph{Grassmann algebra}, an object of a remarkable simplicity, richness and beauty.
 The final subsections are devoted to some remarks of a different nature on the localizations at infinity of Hamiltonians of the form $h(P)+v(Q)$ with $v(Q)$ relatively bounded with respect to $h(P)$.

 {\bf Acknowledgments:} It is a pleasure to thank Barry Simon for stimulating correspondence and for sending us a copy of the paper \cite{Rab}.
-We are also indebted to Fran\c coise Piquard and George Skandalis for helpful discussions.
+We are also indebted to Fran\c coise Piquard and George Skandalis for helpful discussions and to Steffen Roch for pointing out to us an erroneous assertion in the first version of this paper, cf.\ Remark \ref{re:roch}.
+Finally, we are grateful to the referees, their comments and critics allowed us to eliminate several errors form the first version of this paper and to significantly improve the general presentation.